thewchan/uxf/py/README.md

 that holds its dict in the `.data` attribute and that also has `.comment`, `.ktype`, and `.vtype` attributes.

+Note that although Python ``dict``s are insertion-ordered, UXF ``Map``s are unordered.
+This means that while this Python UXF library will always load and dump ``Map`` items in the same order, other UXF libraries may not.
+(The `py/eg/compare.py` example correctly compares two UXF files regardless of `Map` key order; useful for comparing two UXFs with different texts and useful for regression testing.)

 ##### Constructor

 **`Map(d=None, *, ktype=None, vtype=None, comment=None)`**